 Just Add Mulch

 Know the characteristics of your planting site, such as the amount of sun and shade it receives, soil type and wind conditions.
-Make a plan to group plants with similar needs, like these drought-tolerant flowers.
+Make a plan to group plants with similar needs, like these drought-tolerant plants.

 Read Plant Tags and Use Native Plants When Possible

 Remove the Competition